inno-se/the-guide/README.md

 <!-- TOC ignore:true -->
 # The Guide

 This repository provides a guide for managing the development of a software project as a team using modern software engineering knowledge and tools.
-The guide should help you pass several Innopolis University courses.

 ## TL;DR